Kroll Financial Analyst Salary | $60K-$126K+ | Levels.fyi

 The median Financial Analyst compensation in United States package at Kroll totals $126K per year.
-View the base salary, stock, and bonus breakdowns for Kroll's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kroll's total compensation packages.
 Last updated: 11/2/2025

 Company